aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 ## Use Case

-For our selected use case <i>Credit Applications</i> we will train a model which should predict if credit payments will fail partialy or in total, based on some attributes of an individual person - describing the personal situation of the applicant.
-For the purpose this workshop the dataset has been <b>simplified</b> significantly by removing various attributes from the data set.
+For our selected use case _Credit Applications_ we will train a model which should predict if credit payments will fail partialy or in total, based on some attributes of an individual person - describing the personal situation of the applicant.
+For the purpose this workshop the dataset has been **simplified** significantly by removing various attributes from the data set.

 {{% notice info %}}
 The simplication of the source data will have an impact with regards to prediction quality.
-We have decided to prioritize <i>ease-of-use</i> over prediction quality.
+We have decided to prioritize _ease-of-use_ over prediction quality.
 {{% /notice %}}

 ### Prepare the Data Upload

-Before we can load the data, create a table in the <i>CREDIT</i> schema for the overall data set.
+Before we can load the data, create a table in the _CREDIT_ schema for the overall data set.
 We will derive smaller datasets for the training and test phases from it in later steps:

 	CREATE TABLE "TRAIN" (
 		"SK_ID_CURR" BIGINT,